2-2: Creepin' Darkfinger

 The night sky over the rocky hills, vast blackness dotted with myriad stars.
 Two large celestial bodies dominate the scene, each largely shrouded in darkness with only a crescent reflecting any light.
 One, a greenish blue that gives way to a vast white south pole and the other, less than a quarter of the size of the first, a mottled grey.

-Whatever celestial body the gang calls home, they have to turn their attention from the stars back to the path ahead of them.
+Whatever laws of celestial mechanics their home may or may not be breaking, the gang has to turn their attention from the heavens back to the path ahead of them.
 They've nearly made it out of Darkfinger when they're surprised by a band of cannibals cresting a hill up ahead.

 In the dead of night, cannibals trudge across the white sand.